nexcess/nexcess-api-docs/cloud-server/add.md

 - integer[] `addon_ids` (optional): ids of service add-on packages to order
 - string `discount_code` (optional): discount code to apply to the order

+**Additional Parameters**:
+- string `designated_ip` (optional): public IP address to assign to the new cloudserver.
+The IP must be available to OpenStack and not already be in use. this functionality is exposed only to company-use companies, and only via the admin `launch:as-client` endpoint.

 **Request**:
 ```
 curl -i -X POST "$PORTAL_API_URL/v1/cloud-server" \